Mayor Greg Fischer sets goal to reduce greenhouse gas emissions by 80% by 2050

-In May 2016, Mayor Greg Fischer signed the Global Covenant of Mayors, an agreement of about 7,500 mayors in cities across the world, which committed Louisville to reduce its greenhouse gas emissions.
-So many cities signedd on to this Covenant because cities play a major role in the creating these emissions--70% of greenhouse gas emissions come from cities.
+In May 2016, Mayor Greg Fischer signed the Global Covenant of Mayors, an agreement signed by over 9,000 cities across the world, which commits us to inventory and develop a strategy to reduce Louisville’s greenhouse gas emissions.
+Globally, cities play a major role in these efforts as 70% of greenhouse gas emissions come from cities.

-Greenhouse gases are pollutants that get trapped in the atmosphere and cause climate change.
-They are emitted when we drive, use energy to power our homes and buildings, and when waste breaks down in the landfill, among other sources.
+Greenhouse gases get trapped in the atmosphere, which causes warming and leads to climate change.
+These gases are emitted when we drive, turn on the lights in our homes and buildings, and when waste breaks down in the landfill, among other sources.

 Why does reducing greenhouse gases matter?